opencord/maas/QUICKSTART.md

 ### Deploy MAAS
 Canonical MAAS provides the PXE and other bare metal provisioning services for CORD and will be deployed on the head node via `Ansible`.
 To initiate this deployment issue the following `gradle` command.
-This `gradle` command exexcutes `ansible-playbook -i 10.100.198.202, --skip-tags=switch_support,interface_config --extra-vars=external_iface=eth0`.
+This `gradle` command executes `ansible-playbook -i 10.100.198.202, --skip-tags=switch_support,interface_config --extra-vars=external_iface=eth0`.
 The IP address, `10.100.198.202` is the IP address assigned to the head node on a private network.
 The `skip-tags` option excludes Ansible tasks not required when utilizing the Vagrant based head node.
-The `extra-vars` option overrides the default role vars for the external interface and is needed for the virtualbox based environment.
+The `extra-vars` option overrides the default role vars for the external interface and is needed for the VirtualBox based environment.
 Traffic from the compute nodes will be NAT-ed through this interface on the head node.

 ```